 - Bonus: check your measurements with a tape measure to tell us if it’s accurate.
 Please send your thoughts and results to [email protected]

 Privacy disclosure: 3DLook is a trusted third party, and they do not store your uploaded photos on their servers – only the measurement data.
-The measurements are extracted and the images are deleted automatically, per our conversations with them.
+The measurements are extracted and the images are deleted automatically.
+If you want your tailor to be able to see a picture of you, please upload them separately in My Account.

 Thank you in advance for helping us help you!